What is the role of a hygiene department?

 It is important that any services provided to patients are based on clinical need and supported research, not what insurance will cover.
 Patients will grasp this quickly and become another practice’s new patients.

 The hygiene department of a dental practice can be like the family kitchen table.
-It’s a place people share their stories, look forward to visiting, and find comfort and safety, as well being a little stressful at times.
+It’s a place people share their stories, look forward to visiting, and find comfort and safety, as well as being a little stressful at times.
 Your hygiene department can be all this and be successful and profitable.

 Jen Butler, MEd, is the CEO and founder of JB Partners and has been working in the area of stress management and resiliency training for more than 25 years.
 Learn about her services at www.jenbutlerpartners.com, or contact her at jen@JenButlerPartners.com.